GNOME/gtksourceview/docs/lang-tutorial.md

 # A language definition for the C language

-The version 2 here refers to the language definition file format, not to the version of GtkSourceView.
-This tutorial is suitable for GtkSourceView 2, 3 and 4.

 To describe the syntax of a language GtkSourceView uses an XML format which defines nested context to be highlighted.
 Each context roughly corresponds to a portion of the syntax which has to be highlighted (e.g. keywords,